Yer1k/AI_Trading/README.md

 The AI Algorithm will take in the scraped twitter data and apply sentiment analysis for each tweet.
 Along with the coin price information, it will then generate a trading strategy for the user based on the signals that the model generates.
 We are using a time-series model trained on the twitter and sentiment analysis.
 Please see below for more details about the architecture of the model:
 ![framework](https://user-images.githubusercontent.com/55003943/197669184-325a8619-6a53-42bc-bf10-f14f4e8c9001.png)

+## API
+Please perform the following steps to access the Swagger Documentation of the data platform:

+1) run `python ./api/main.py` and open the application in a browser
+2) type in `/docs` after the root url to open up the Swagger Documentation

+The user should be able to

 ## Demo Video
 @All - add video